An unauthorized purchase is one where a purchase is made on behalf of the university without the appropriate approvals

-Examples include an employee purchasing a new office computer on their personal credit card or a supplier doing work for a department without having an official Purchase Order established first.
+- supplier doing repair work for a department without having an official Purchase Order established first

-Acquisition of products or services on behalf of the university requires appropriate approval(s) before the purchase is made.
+Acquisition of products or services on behalf of the university requires appropriate approval(s) BEFORE the purchase is made.
 The appropriate approvals are generally required, at a minimum, from the fiscal officer(s) assigned to the account(s) that are to be charged for the purchase.